 When I came back to painting a few years ago I decided for reasons of convenience to use landscapes as a way to get my skills back and to find out what interested me.
 I discovered many things.
 One is that the affinity I have with the landscape of Southern England is even deeper than I’d realised.
 To put it another way, I’ve been told I see this landscape in a magical way.

 The Importance of Specificity

-The first thing that emerged and remains fundamental to my work is that everything has to be specific (not “that shape tree” but “that tree”) and that that everything includes the mechanics of the painting as well as the things it depicts.
+The first thing that emerged and remains fundamental to my work is that everything has to be specific (not “that kind of tree” but “that tree”) and that that everything includes the mechanics of the painting as well as the things it depicts.
 I have no interest in painting a cloud; I want to paint this cloud from this angle in this weather at this moment in an equally specific context.
 Not only that; I want to paint it with these colours and paint that changes transparency just so and a surface of this nature and edges that sharpen and fade in this particular way and with marks of this scale and that much liveliness.
 Moreover, I want it to relate to the rest of the painting like this and… ad infinitum.
 I end up scrubbing paint away to start again quite a lot.

 The Glimpse and the Fragment